Bad Beef: Remembering Burger King’s Infamous “Where’s Herb?” Commercial

 Menick repeated this process for all 50 states and the District of Columbia.
 He was appearing in character as Herb, Burger King’s latest pitchman.
 Aside from his outmoded fashion sense, Herb was notable for being just about the only man in the country who had never eaten a Whopper.
-Months of print and television ads had teased Herb’s existence; his “family” and “friends” were interviewed, discussing this blight on their existence.
+Months of print ads and television commercials had teased Herb’s existence; his “family” and “friends” were interviewed, discussing this blight on their existence.
 The idea of a man who had never succumbed to the pleasures of a grilled fast-service burger was presented as proportionate to a man who had never tasted an orange or experienced a full moon.

 In 1985, McDonald’s saw more than 15 million customers a day, who handed over a total of $9 billion annually for their hamburgers, fries, Happy Meals, and McNuggets.
 While their advertising budget was substantial, it was only in an effort to retain their incredible 37 percent market share of burger joints.
 Burger King and Wendy’s, in contrast, had to fight for every scrap left over.